Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 python3 scripts/plot_lhe.py path/to/your/mgdir/LO_ttbar/Events/run_01/unweighted_events.lhe.gz lhe_plots
 ```

-This will produce plots of the mass and pt of the tops, as well as the invariant mass of the ttbar system.
+This will produce plots of the mass and pt of each of the tops, as well as the invariant mass of the top-quark pair $t\bar{t}$ system.
 Try modifying this script to also produce the pt of the ttbar system.
 Have a look at the plots.
 Are these what you would expect?

 #### Extensions:
 - In the above exercise we have produced stable tops.
 We know in reality tops are unstable and do decay into (mostly) a W-boson and a b-quark.